In volatile border region, fear grips Syria's minority

 Taher and other Shi'ite and Alawite villagers tell another story, saying Sunni rebels have intimidated, expelled and killed Shi'ites as they seek to control territory close to Syria's third largest city, Homs.

-"We were neighbours.
+"We were neighbors.
 We lived there together for years and years," said the 39-year-old woman, dressed in black like many others displaced from nearby villages.

 "Then they sent us a message...that we are Shi'ites and we have no right to own land or a house or anything and we have to leave.
 They burned the house.
 They took our cows," she said.